 Extra services such as roadside assistance may not be covered either.

 Extended warranty limitations

-It’s important when purchasing an extended warranty to carefully review the fine print to find out what is and isn’t covered, and what the particular limitations are — that way, you’re not surprised when you go to the repair shop.
+When purchasing an extended warranty it's important to carefully review the fine print to find out what is and isn’t covered, and what the particular limitations are — that way, you’re not surprised when you go to the repair shop.

 Are extended car warranties worth it?

 If you do decide that you’d like to purchase an extended warranty, first consider when you’d like to purchase it.
 Extended warranties usually don’t go into effect until the manufacturer’s warranty has expired.

 It’s often best to wait until the original coverage is almost up before purchasing the extended warranty.
 If you do end up buying that extra coverage at the same time you purchase the vehicle, you might be able to roll the cost into your monthly financing.
 However, you may end up paying a bit in interest for a product you can’t immediately use.

 It’s also important to keep in mind that dealerships sell extended warranties to make money.
 However, extended warranties are usually negotiable!
 Do some research to find out how much an extended warranty should cost for vehicles similar to the model you’re purchasing.
 That way, you can have some leverage and confidence on your side before going into a negotiation.

 If you’ve already purchased an extended warranty but have decided that you’d rather just pay for any repairs out of pocket, you might be able to cancel your existing warranty at any time for a refund.